 - a.
-Regularly-offered Ph.D.courses at the School - b.
+Regularly-offered Ph.D.courses at the School or the College - b.
 Enhanced classes c.
 Tutorials

-Courses at the School may count as doctoral electives only under conditions outlined in "Guidelines for the Enhancement of Courses to Achieve Doctoral Program Objectives."(see Appendix II).
-The student must initiate this evaluation during the semester before the course is taken by asking the PhD Program Director to place the matter on the Doctoral Committee agenda.
+Courses at the School or the College may count as doctoral electives only under conditions outlined in "Guidelines for the Enhancement of Courses to Achieve Doctoral Program Objectives."(see Appendix I).
+The student must initiate this evaluation during the semester before the course is taken by asking the PhD Program Director, and with approval of the Doctoral Committee.